konovalov-maksim/play_market_parser/README.md

 - similar apps pages URLs

 ## Preferences
-For each mode is possible to set the language and country, the number of threads, connection timeout, proxy server, and http headers user-agent, accept-language.
+For each mode it's possible to set the language and country, the number of threads, connection timeout, proxy server, and http headers user-agent, accept-language.
 If no country is specified, Google Play will detect it by IP (or proxy server IP).
 If language not specified, Google Play will detect it by http header accept-language.